 We now come to the proof of the main theorem about existence of t-stratifications: Theorem~\ref{thm:main}.
 If not specified otherwise, we will only assume Hypothesis~\ref{hyp:general}$_0$ everywhere.
-In fact, the only places where we will need more than that are Lemma~\ref{lem:Stwf} and the main theorem itself.
+In fact, the only places where we will need more than that are Proposition~\ref{prop:Stwf} and the main theorem itself.

 Here is a very rough sketch of the proof (omitting many technicalities).
-Suppose we have a coloring $\chi$ of $K^n$.
+Suppose we have a definable map $\chi \colon K^n \to \RV\eq$.
 The overall idea is to construct the sets $S_d$ one after the other, starting with $S_n$.
 Suppose that $S_n, \dots, S_{d+1}$ are already constructed and let $X := K^n \setminus S_{\ge d+1}$ be the remainder, which we suppose to be of dimension at most $d$.
 To obtain $S_d$, we only have to find a set $X' \subseteq X$ which is at most $(d-1)$-dimensional such that on any ball not intersecting $X'$, we have (at least) $d$-translatability; then we can set $S_d := X \setminus X'$.
-However, to be able to obtain such an $X'$ in a definable way, we have to drop the condition $X' \subseteq X$; this is not a problem: we simply shrink the sets $S_i$ we already constructed before (removing $X'$ from them).
+However, to be able to obtain such an $X'$ in a definable way, we have to drop the condition $X' \subseteq X$.
+This is not a problem; we simply shrink the sets $S_i$ we already constructed before (removing $X'$ from them).